dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * B360
 * H310

+Note that Z370 is not on the list, this is because the board is basically a Z270 so Apple's video map works fine with it

 ## RTC vs AWAC

-With RTC vs AWAC, macOS ouright won't boot with systems that have their clocks using AWAC and most BIOS GUIs don't even show the option to change it.
+With RTC vs AWAC, macOS outright won't boot with systems that have their clocks using AWAC and most BIOS GUIs don't even show the option to change it.
 This is mainly seen in the following:

 * Z390
 * H370
 * B360
 * H310
-* Z370(mainly Gigabyte and AsRock, as they backported the clock.
+* Z370(mainly Gigabyte and AsRock, as they back-ported the clock.
 Other boards are fine)
 * X299(mainly ones released with 10th gen CPUs, AsRock and Gigabyte are the 2 main offenders)

 So we need to either: